Note - this page was last updated in June 2025

 Antimicrobial resistance (AMR) is a major threat to modern healthcare.
 Infection prevention is key as preventing and controlling infections will lead to fewer antimicrobial drugs being used, meaning less risk of bacteria developing resistance.

-4 things your school can do to celebrate World Antimicrobial Awareness Week (e-bug.eu)
+How your school can celebrate World Antimicrobial Awareness Week (e-bug.eu)

 HPV